apache/echarts-doc/en/api/echarts-instance.md

 }) => string
 ```

 The method is used in rendering millions of data (e.g. rendering geo data).
-In these scenario, the entire size of data is probably up to 10 or 100 MB, even using binary format.
+In these scenarios, the entire size of data is probably up to 10 or 100 MB, even using binary format.
 So chunked load data and rendering is required.
 When using `appendData`, the graphic elements that have been rendered will not be cleared, but keep rendering new graphic elements.

 Notice:

 + Currently, when a series is using `dataset`, it is not supported to use `appendData`.
-+ Currently not all types of series supported incremental rendering when using `appendData`.
++ Currently, not all types of series support incremental rendering when using `appendData`.
 Only these types of series support it: scatter and lines of pure echarts, and scatterGL, linesGL and polygons3D of echarts-gl.

 ## clear